seven5/seven5/index.md

   <div class="span4">

-	<p><em>Seven5</em> defaults to providing you with RESTful web services based on your models (simple Go structs).  <em>Seven5</em> also generates client-side support in Dart for manipulating these models in a browser.</p>
+	<p><em>Seven5</em> defaults to providing you with RESTful web services based on your models (simple Go structs).  <em>Seven5</em> also expects the client side code to be
+	written in Go (compiled with gopherjs) for doing model-view-controller style interfaces in a web browser..</p>

 	<p>Everything, including the client side code, in <em>Seven5</em> is strongly typed and checked.
 Any exception to this rule is a bug and should be reported.</p>

 	<p>Data storage is a solved problem for 99% of applications.
-We support some storage stuff for SQL out of the box, but frankly we will neither notice nor care if you wrote your own storage layer.</p>
+We support some storage stuff for SQL out of the box, notably using Qbs, but frankly we will
+	neither notice nor care if you wrote your own storage layer.</p>

   </div>
   <div class="span4">
 	<p>Seven5 has no templating language or other machinery to deploy sever-side content; you shouldn't <strong>generate HTML</strong>, you should <strong>speak an API</strong> with a client.
 If you want to do things "the <em>Seven5</em> way," do your content generation on the <strong>client</strong> side.</p>  Our examples show the way.

 	<p>We want to know the exact code that will run in the production system and its exact resource usage, even under load.
-For this reason, everything is compiled into the binary of the application for production usage--including static files.
-We seek and destroy interpreters that run inside the server (without remorse or pity).</p>
+Altough this is not fully implemented
+	yet, our goal is to have even static files compiled into a single Go binary.</p>

  </div>
   <div class="span4">